 Fiesta Forsythia is a small deciduous shrub, standing out from other varieties of Forsythia for a number of reasons.
 It only reaches heights of between two and three feet and has a spread of two to five feet with a nice mounded appearance.
 It is a low maintenance plant that will reward gardeners with showy golden-yellow, bell-shaped blooms from March to April, as well as colorful foliage.
 The leaves are variegated yellow and bright emerald green with creamy white centers.
-The leaves reach about four inches in length providing a nice look even when the plant is not in bloom, unlike other Forsythia that provide no interest after flowering.
+The leaves reach about four inches in length providing a nice look even when the plant is not in bloom.

 Other Forsythia are known for becoming large and unruly, requiring extensive pruning and cutting back to keep under control.
 Fiesta remains in a nice mound and only requires some minor pruning in the spring after the plant has finished blooming.
 Simply remove any of the older branches that have started to look more "twiggy," being careful not to over-prune.
 Removing these stems promotes the growth of new stems to keep the plant looking lively.